Past Grant Recipients

 Virginia Dental Association Foundation

-Continued funding for the Donated Dental Services program and for its Mission for Mercy Program.
+Continued funding for the Donated Dental Services program.